c08oprkiua/aRAMa/README.md

 Though I tried, I cannot guarantee that everything works, because of what was necessarily changed in porting TCPGecko from the old libraries to the new equivalents.

 * Things related to kernel access may be depreciated and/or redundant to their non-kernel counterparts in the future.
-* **Old codes are expected to not work due to RAM offsets, so please do not report stock old codes not working as an issue.**
+* **Old codes are anticipated to not work due to RAM offsets, so please do not report unmodified old codes not working as an issue.**
+* Assembly related commands will not do anything if the `Code handler` is disabled.

 I am reliant on people testing it and getting back to me on the status of various features.
 A checklist of what has been reported to work is below.